Table of Contents

 Fisherman often fail to feel strikes on spinner baits.
 Fish don’t hook themselves on spinners like they do on crankbaits.
 Often, the best indication of a bite on a spinner will be a nudge.
 So, in order to make sure you don’t miss a strike, whenever you feel the drum of the blade stop or pause, set the hook.

-BOOYAH is one of the biggest names in fishing lures.
+The BOOYAH Spinneris one of the biggest names in fishing lures.
 The Booyah Blade, double willow blade, spinner baits prevents the problems with lesser lures.
 Booyah spinners won’t have the same bent wires, cheap skirts, dull hooks, and flimsy components others might have.
 The main frame of the lure is stronger than others.
 That strength produces stronger blade vibrations which draw more fish.
 With a variety of sizes, blade combinations and colors, the Booyah Blade spinner is at home in a variety of fishing situations.
 With or without a trailer this spinner catches bass for the best anglers on the water.

 Buzzbaits get their name from the double- or triple-winged propeller, called a buzz blade.
 Buzzblades are different than your typical spinnerbait.
 The purpose of a buzz blade is to operate half in the water and half outside the water.
 Buzzbaits aren’t as versatile as spinners or other spinner types mainly because they’re limited to surface fishing.